iOmega8561/MarsWatch/README.md

 ## API Key
 In order for the application to work, an API key is needed.
 You should head to https://api.nasa.gov to obtain your own key.

-## Next goals
-Provide a custom implementation of SwiftUI's facility AsyncImage